ewilson/riskroll/README.md

 Deployed at AWS S3 [here](http://riskroll.s3-website-us-east-1.amazonaws.com)

+See issues for future plans.
+I do not plan on implementing any of this soon, maybe next Christmas?

 ### For development

 In order to deploy locally, clone this repository, and then install dependencies with bower: